adfinis/ember-simple-auth-oidc/README.md

 Authenticated routes need to call `session.requireAuthentication` in their respective `beforeModel`, to ensure that unauthenticated transitions are prevented and redirected to the authentication route.
+It's recommended to await the `beforeModel` hook, to make sure authentication is handled before other API calls are triggered (which might lead to `401` responses, potentially causing redirect loops).

 ```js
 // app/routes/protected.js